 In an in-office procedure, Dr. Belmont places the PROKERA lens over the cornea, just like a regular contact lens.
 The lens is left in place for several days, allowing the membrane that it contains to stimulate the body’s own growth factors to reduce inflammation and promote faster, less painful healing.
 Dr. Belmont will indicate when one should return to have the contact and ring removed.

-The FDA has determined Prokera to be safe and effective for the treatment of eye diseases including keratitis, corneal scars, chemical burns, corneal defects, partial limbal stem cell deficiency and many other ocular surface diseases with inflammation.
+The FDA has determined Prokera to be safe and effective for the treatment of eye diseases including keratitis, corneal scars, chemical burns, corneal defects, partial limbal stem cell deficiency and many other ocular surface diseases including Dry Eye Syndrome.

 Are there any special instructions to follow while PROKERA is inserted?